larsbrinkhoff/emacs-history/README.md

 - TECO EMACS 162 from Alfred M. Szmidt.

   `ai-emacs.tgz` and `ai-emacs1.tgz`
+  Released September 1981-09-20, but this copy has further modifications.
   "Based on AI EMACS; LOCK timestamp:
   1988-03-02 or there abouts"